iausathub/satchecker/setup/CONTRIBUTING.md

 Bug report/fixes, feature requests, and other contributions are welcome, and all issues and pull requests will be reviewed by a repo maintainer to ensure consistency with the project's scope and other guidelines.

 For any questions not answered here please email sathub@cps.iau.org or open an issue.
+We are in the process of creating additional issues for the GitHub repo based off of known issues and changes to make, so that section is a work in progress.

 ## Getting Started
 1. Fork and clone the repository ([instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo))